wikimedia/wvui/readme.md

 - Relevant, modern, efficient, iterative contributor workflows.
 - Delightful user experiences shareable as an NPM package and reusable everywhere with and without MediaWiki.
+- Fully typed.
+Accurate typing improves comprehension for tooling and programmers.
 - [Semantically versioned](https://semver.org).
 - Thoroughly documented for development and usage; everything needed to be productive is in the readme.